RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/README.md

 }
 ```

-While the code in our startup and shutdown is very simple, in the real world this code may require additional thought as part of the migration.
-However,
-using this method makes the code much more portable.

-When we run our newly-migrated application later on, you'll be able to verify that the logic is executed at startup and shutdown, just as before on weblogic.

-## Test the build
+**3. Test the build**

-Build and package the app using Maven to make sure you code still compiles:
+Build and package the app using Maven to make sure the changed code still compiles:

 `mvn clean package`### Run it!

 If builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
 If it does not compile,
 verify you made all the changes correctly and try the build again.

-Once it builds, let's move on to the next issue!

 ## Migrate Logging